jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 In rare cases you may just not know how many parameters you'll pass into your statement when you call it.

-For these situations, have a look at `params_builder`.
+For these situations, have a look at `params`.
 It lets you compose your parameters list on the fly, even add whole ranges of parameters at a time.

-You can pass a `params_builder` into your statement as a normal parameter.
+You can pass a `params` into your statement as a normal parameter.
 It will fill in all the parameter values it contains into that position of the statement's overall parameter list.

-So if you call your statement passing a regular parameter `a`, a `params_builder` containing just a parameter `b`, and another regular parameter `c`, then your call will pass parameters `a`, `b`, and `c`.
-Or if the builder is empty, it will pass just `a` and `c`.
-If the builder contains `x` and `y`, your call will pass `a, x, y, c`.
+So if you call your statement passing a regular parameter `a`, a `params` containing just a parameter `b`, and another regular parameter `c`, then your call will pass parameters `a`, `b`, and `c`.
+Or if the params object is empty, it will pass just `a` and `c`.
+If the params object contains `x` and `y`, your call will pass `a, x, y, c`.

 You can mix static and dynamic parameters freely.
 Don't go overboard though: complexity is where bugs happen!